malidib/Craters_MaskRCNN/README.md

 # Craters_MaskRCNN

-AliDib_Catalogue.csv is the catalogue of craters predicted by the model in our test set (-180 to -60 Long).
+AliDib_Catalogue.csv is the catalogue of Lunar craters predicted by the model in our test set (-180 to -60 Long).

 The python files are the inference code for the MaskRCNN craters identifier of Ali-Dib et al. 2020 (Icarus) used in this paper: https://arxiv.org/abs/1906.08826